1st Gas Engineers Ltd Information for Landlords

 Landlords have a duty of care to their tenants.
 This is a legal duty to repair and maintain gas pipework, flues and appliances in a safe condition, to ensure an annual gas safety check on each appliance and flue and to keep a record of each safety check.

-If you anticipate difficulties in gaining access as the COVID-19 situation progresses, you have the flexibility to carry out annual gas safety checks two months before the deadline date.
+If you anticipate difficulties in gaining access as the COVID-19 situation continues, you have the flexibility to carry out annual gas safety checks two months before the deadline date.
 Landlords can have the annual gas safety checks at their properties carried out any time from 10 to 12 calendar months after the previous check and still retain the original deadline date as if the check had been carried out exactly 12 months after the previous check.

 We recommend that you arrange your annual gas safety checks as early as possible.
 This will allow tenants time to self-isolate (in line with current guidelines) should they need to and it will also allow for gas engineers being unavailable due to illness.
 The two-month period to carry out annual gas safety checks should provide adequate resilience in most situations.